Sushi, samurai, and the high-speed Shinkansen

-This 18-day family tour begins in the dazzling, cosmopolitan city of Tokyo, which you will quickly get to know with a local guide on a street food tour; sushi will certainly not be missing.
-You will also visit the hip, interactive museum TeamLab Borderless, the famous Shibuya Crossing (one of the busiest and most iconic intersections in the world) and the statue of Hachiko, Japan's most famous dog.
-After the many impressions of Tokyo, travel by superfast Shinkanzen to Matsumoto, a charming castle town surrounded by rice fields, vineyards, wasabi farms.
-In the Japanese Alps, take a scenic hike along the historic Nakasendo Trail past rustic mountain villages.
+This 18-day family trip begins in the vibrant, cosmopolitan city of Tokyo, which you’ll quickly get to know on a street food tour with a local guide—and sushi will definitely be on the menu.
+You’ll also visit the trendy, interactive TeamLab Borderless museum, the famous Shibuya Crossing (one of the busiest and most iconic intersections in the world), and the statue of Hachiko, Japan’s most famous dog.
+After taking in all that Tokyo has to offer, you’ll travel by the super-fast Shinkansen to Matsumoto, a charming castle town surrounded by rice paddies, vineyards, and wasabi farms.
+In the Japanese Alps, you’ll take a beautiful hike along the historic Nakasendo Trail, passing through rustic mountain villages.

 Exciting day trips in and from Kyoto

-Through Kanazawa, a city full of history with samurai and geisha neighborhoods, travel on to Kyoto, the cultural heart of Japan.
-By bicycle, you can easily explore different parts of Kyoto, such as Monkey Park Iwatayama, the Samurai Museum, the Fushimi Inari Shrine with as many as 10,000 torii gates and the iconic Arashiyama bamboo forest.
-Take a day trip to Nara Park, also called Deer Park because of its tame deer, and visit the impressive Todaiji Temple.
-After tasting the famous, freshly made mochi at Nakatanidou, the journey continues to Osaka, better known as "the cuisine of Japan.
-In Hiroshima, take a day trip to Miyajima Island, where the famous Itsukushima Shrine and the floating red torii gate can be admired.
+Via Kanazawa, a city steeped in history with samurai and geisha districts, you’ll take the train to Kyoto, the cultural heart of Japan.
+By bike, you can easily explore Kyoto’s various attractions, such as Iwatayama Monkey Park, the Samurai Museum, the Fushimi Inari Shrine with its 10,000 torii gates, and the iconic Arashiyama bamboo forest.
+Take a day trip to Nara Park—also known as Deer Park because of its tame deer—and visit the impressive Todaiji Temple.
+After sampling the famous, freshly made mochi at Nakatanidou, the journey continues to Osaka, better known as “the kitchen of Japan.”
+In Hiroshima, take a day trip to Miyajima Island, where you can admire the famous Itsukushima Shrine and the floating red torii gate.

 Tips and Tops Family Travel Japan: